 Low humidity levels will cause your plants to experience stunted growth which will have a negative flow-on effect on plant yield.
 We all understand that plants need water to grow and survive.
 However, no water equals no growth.
 When you have high temperatures and reduced amounts of water, it can create dry air inside your grow tent.

-Another side-effect of low humidity on your plants inside a grow tent could be mildew and other infestations, which all growers want to avoid.
+Another side-effect of low humidity on your plants inside a grow tent could be fungal diseases such as powdery mildew and other infestations, which all growers want to avoid.

 What Should Your Humidity Levels Be?